veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

 - **Item-Based Approach**: recommend for each user banners similar to ones he liked.
 Our best solution (0.535 top-20 accuracy)
 - **Clustering**: recommend banners from the most liked category (did not work because clusters are not large enough).

-More details about EDA and our implementations of algorithms above in `.ipybn` file in `Task3` folder.
+More details about EDA and our implementations of algorithms above in `.ipynb` file in `Task3` folder.

 You can also run a `task3_script.py` *having all test and train data in the same directory* to get best predictions according to item-based approach.